 2. Anxious Attachment Style

 Twenty percent of our population has an anxious attachment style.
 Our parents were inconsistent in meeting our emotional or physical needs.
 We became watchful, trying to figure out how to please our parents so they wouldn’t abandon us.
 As adults, we worry that our partner will leave us if there is conflict.
-We still try to please people.
 We might feel jealous.

 When we don’t get our needs met, we get angry because anger is easier to feel than the loneliness of separation.

 When we feel misunderstood and unloved, we become stressed.
 We act in a manner that is critical, defensive or contemptuous.
 We’re trying to get our partner to connect with us, but inadvertently we push our partner away.
 We’re called “pursuers” in the language of Adult Attachment Theory.

 An anxious attachment style isn’t right or wrong.
 The description helps us understand each other and ourselves.
 Don’t beat yourself up if you have this style.
 Anxious attachment style people often mate with avoidant styles who withdraw in the heat of conflict, leaving us feeling more anxious because we feel the pain of being left alone.

 3. Avoidant Attachment Style